 Vladimir Mendelssohn studied viola and composition at the Music Academy in his home town, Bucharest.
 He has appeared the world over, as a soloist and chamber musician, composer and arranger and is in great demand at countless international festivals.
 Mendelssohn’s engagements have taken him to various parts of the United States, to almost every country in Europe and to Russia, Israel, Tunisia, Japan, South Korea, Hong Kong and South America and has made numerous recordings for a variety of labels.
 A prolific composer, he has produced works for solo instruments, mixed choir, symphony and chamber orchestra.
 A very popular teacher, Mendelssohn is Professor of chamber music at the Paris Conservatoire while also teaching in The Hague, Essen and Bologna.
 He has been artistic director of the acclaimed Kuhmo Chamber Music Festival (Finland) since 2005.

-Cellist and Artist-in-Residence at the College of the Holy Cross, Jan Müller-Szeraws' solo-engagements have included performances with the New England Philharmonic, Boston Landmarks Orchestra, Moscow Symphony Orchestra and Orquesta Sinfónica de Chile with repertoire ranging from traditional concertos to contemporary compositions by Chou Wen Chung, Gunther Schuller, Bernard Hoffer and John Harbison.
-He is member of Trio Tremonti and contemporary music ensemble Boston Musica Viva.
-He can be heard frequently in recitals with pianists Adam Golka, Ya-Fei Chuang and Sally Pinkas.
-He has been guest professor at the Universidad Católica de Chile, a guest with the Israeli Chamber Project, as well as guest principal cellist for the Bamberg Symphony Orchestra in Germany.
-He is founder and artistic director of the Chamber Music Institute at Holy Cross in Worcester, Massachusetts.
+Cellist and Artist-in-Residence at the College of the Holy Cross, Jan Müller-Szeraws' solo-engagements have included performances with the New England Philharmonic, Boston Landmarks Orchestra, Moscow Symphony Orchestra and Orquesta Sinfónica de Chile with repertoire ranging from traditional concertos to contemporary compositions, premiering most recently the concerto version of Shirish Korde’s “Lalit” with the Richmond Symphony Orchestra.
+He is member of contemporary music ensemble Boston Musica Viva and can be heard frequently in solo and chamber music recitals across New England and abroad.
+Recently he has been pairing Bach’s Cello Suites with works by Shirish Korde in his project “Bach & Ragas”.
+He has been guest professor at the Universidad Católica de Chile, as well as guest principal cellist for the Bamberg Symphony in Germany.
+He currently teaches at the Phillips Academy and is Director of the Performance Program at the College of the Holy Cross.

 Trained in Geneva, Vienna and Basel, the Bulgarian violinist Plamena Nikitassova maintains a busy international career and is among the most acclaimed violinists of her generation.
 As concert master of the J.S.
 Bach Foundation Orchestra, she has recorded over fifty Bach cantatas.
 She also directs various ensembles in France and Germany, including the Freiburger Barockorchester.
 As a duo partner, she performs with the organist and harpsichordist Jörg-Andreas Bötticher and the French harpsichordist and pianist Aline Zylberajch.
 Her CD recordings of 18th-century sonatas by Carlo Zuccari and Gaspar Fritz were highly praised by the public and the press.
 Nikitassova plays on a violin of original scale by Sebastian Klotz (Mittenwald c.1730) and one in a modern state by Pierre Dalphin (Geneva 1992).
 She is an advocate of historical performance techniques including “low-hold” (instrument rests on the chest) and “thumb-under” (thumb on the bow hair surface).